bobev18/py3chess/README.md

 naive moves for wr@e4 are [Rxe5, Rf4, Rg4, Rh4, Re3, Re2, Rd4, Rc4, Rb4, Ra4]
 the valid moves are [Rxe5, Re3, Re2]
 the way discover_check works, is:
+ 1. execute the move
- 1. take the king's position(e1) and the move origin (e4) and determine direction along which we need to seek check discovery
+ 2. take the king's position(e1) and the move origin (e4) and determine direction along which we need to seek check discovery
- 2. take from INVERSE_HIT_MAP locations of potential hitters for the king's square - INVERSE_HIT_MAP['e4'][direction]
+ 3. take from INVERSE_HIT_MAP locations of potential hitters for the king's square and the direction - INVERSE_HIT_MAP['e1'][direction]
- 3. iterate the returned locations (which are in order), and check via board state, if there is a piece 3.1. if the piece is relevant - opposite color, QR along lines, and QB along diagonals - it returns that move leads to check discovery
+ 4. iterate the returned locations (which are ordered along the direction), and check via board state, if there is a piece 4.1. if the piece is relevant - opposite color, Q/R along lines, and Q/B along diagonals - it returns True i.e. that move leads to check discovery
-  3.2. if the piece is irrelevant - it returns that there is NO check discovery
+  4.2. if the piece is irrelevant - it returns False i.e. that there is NO check discovery
- 4. if iteration ends without any piece alon the direction - it returns that there is NO check discovery

-This will only work properly if the the new location for Re3, Re2, is reflected onto the board state i.e. the move is executed
+ 5. if iteration ends without finding any piece along the direction - it returns False i.e. that there is NO check discovery This will only work properly if the moves Re3, Re2, have the rook's new location reflected onto the board state i.e. the move is executed
-There are couple of alterations that may be saved:
+There are couple of alterations that may be considered:
-  - change of lists of pieces - whites, blacks
+  (1) change of lists of pieces - whites, blacks -- these are not used for check validations (2) change Piece instance attributes to reflect the relocation
-  - change relocation piece selfawareness -- is_in_check uses only piece.designation, so outdated attributes as location, x & y will not affect it's work.
+    = discover_check does not use piece object at all = is_in_check uses only piece.designation, so outdated attributes as location, x & y will not affect it's work Item (1) is carried out in add_piece and in remove_piece;
+Item (2) is carried out, as it's integrated into relocate_piece; relocate_piece is the only action that requires Piece attributes update

+The current implementation has the check level validations integrated in the move execution method.
+The history dependent checks - castling and stalemate by repetition - should be in the Game class
+Disambiguation should also be in the Game class

+Migrated the checks:

+	if new_piece.type_ == 'k':
+        self.white_king = new_piece

+    if new_piece.type_ == 'k':
+        self.black_king = new_piece

+from add_piece to spawn_pieces, as this is the only situation where this may occur, while add_piece is called from few more places